YottaDB/YDBDoc/MessageRecovery/errors.rst

 PATTABNOTFND, Pattern table xxxx not found

-Run Time Error: This indicates that an attempt to load a pattern table failed because it was not found in the file described by the logical name / environment variable gtm_pattern_file or loaded by the VIEW "PATLOAD" command.
+Run Time Error: This indicates that an attempt to load a pattern table failed because it was not found in the file described by the logical name/environment variable ydb_pattern_file or loaded by the VIEW "PATLOAD" command.

 Action: Use host shell commands to examine the file and modify either the file or the VIEW command that performs the load.